PhilipVis/Verummeum/content/blog/portable-package-formats.md

 tags = ["Snap", "Flatpak", "AppImage"] categories = ["guide"] banner = "img/blog/2018/package-formats/snap_logo_thumbnail.jpg"
-description= "In this article we compare the major portable package formats; Snap, Flatpak and Appimage."
+description= "In this article we compare the most popular independent package formats; Snap, Flatpak and AppImage."
 +++

 In recent years, three different distribution independent package formats have gained a lot of popularity.
 There are already a few Linux distributions like [Endless OS](https://endlessos.com/home/) and [Fedora Silverblue](https://silverblue.fedoraproject.org/) that depend solely on distribution independent packages to run desktop applications.
 Are these package formats ready to become main packages formats for Linux distributions?